iSOLveIT/mkdocs-gen/docs/controller/arduino-mates-controller.md

 | resetPin<br/>(optional) | uint8_t | Arduino reset pin to use for resetting the display module (default: 4) |
 | mode<br/>(optional)     | uint8_t | Arduino reset pulse to use when performing reset (default: LOW)        |

+??? example

     === "Simple"

         ``` cpp
         // Creates a new instance named 'mates' which utilizes:
         //  - Serial1 as display UART
         //  - Serial as debug UART
         //  - Pin 4 of Arduino as Reset Pin (default)
         //  - Reset mode as a LOW pulse (default)
         MatesController mates = MatesController(Serial1, Serial);
         ```

     === "Specify Pin"

         ``` cpp
         // Creates a new instance named 'mates' which utilizes:
         //  - Serial1 as display UART
         //  - Serial as debug UART
         //  - Pin 5 of Arduino as Reset Pin
         //  - Reset mode as a LOW pulse (default)
         MatesController mates = MatesController(Serial1, Serial, 5);
         ```

     === "Specify Pin and Pulse Mode"

         ``` cpp
         // Creates a new instance named 'mates' which utilizes:
         //  - Serial1 as display UART
         //  - Serial as debug UART
         //  - Pin 6 of Arduino as Reset Pin
         //  - Reset mode as a HIGH pulse
         MatesController mates = MatesController(Serial1, Serial, 6, HIGH);
         ```

 !!! note